-So, in this article, we’ll cover how to increase the height of a balcony railing.
+So, in this article, we’ll cover the different ways to increase the height of a balcony railing.
 You’ll find both renter-friendly and permanent options below, too.

 There are a few reasons why you might be wondering how to increase the height of a balcony railing.
 These include:

 - Safety.
 For example, if you have kids or pets that you’re worried might be able to climb over.